pythonmaus/linux-monster/README.md

 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/harkerbyte/linux-monster?style=plastic&logo=Github)

-### Most recent updates
+### Updates
-*28-02-2025 - Bruteforce methods have now been optimised for less resource consumption.
+* 28-02-2025 - Bruteforce methods have now been optimised for less resource consumption.

 ### Disclaimer
 <b>I disclaim responsibility of how this tool is used, users are responsible for ensuring compliance with legal and ethical guidelines.
 Proceed responsibly.</b>